-- Salaries for staff and consultants/contractors working on the project; - Project development and implementation costs; - Project administration and coordination; - Promotion and marketing of resources; - Segmented audited financial statements based on reasonability and if required in the TPA; - Development of an accessible website or other accessible materials specifically related to the project; and - Production of products including translation of resources and services (e.g. guidebooks, fact sheets, toolkits, project-specific websites/webpages, event sessions, etc.) into French.
+- Salaries for staff and consultants/contractors working on the project; - Project development and implementation costs; - Project administration and coordination; - Promotion and marketing of resources; - Segmented audited financial statements based on reasonability and if required in the TPA; - Development of an accessible website or other accessible materials specifically related to the project; - Travel, meals and accommodation expenses for employees or volunteers in Ontario and related specifically to the project (note funding to support travel or catering expenses must align with the provincial government's Travel, Meal and Hospitality Expenses Directive).
+Details can be found at: Travel expense rules and claims | ontario.ca; and - Production of products including translation of resources and services (e.g. guidebooks, fact sheets, toolkits, project-specific websites/webpages, event sessions, etc.) into French.